secretstartups/handbook/communication/ask-me-anything/index.html.md

 #### Team Member Initiated

 - A team member of a particular underrepresented group will create an issue (Template link to follow)
-- The team member will tag a [DIB Team Member](https://gitlab.slack.com/archives/CLLDY3L8P/p1617863963093900), the [E-Group Members EBA](https://about.gitlab.com/handbook/eba/) and Stella Treas (Chief of Staff)
+- The team member will tag a [DIB Team Member](https://gitlab.slack.com/archives/CLLDY3L8P/p1617863963093900), the [E-Group Members EBA](https://about.gitlab.com/handbook/eba/) and Stella Treas (Chief of Staff to the CEO)
 - The E-Group member will review the request, the E-Group member can suggest an alternative member including a direct report to host the AMA or may reject the AMA based on the information provided in the issue.
 - If accepted the E-Group EBA will work with the E-Group member or direct report to find a time and date that is sutiable.
 - The team member will work the EBA to ensure an agenda and facilitator are in place.